omerbsezer/Fast-Ansible/Docker-Module.md

-## LAB: Playing Docker
+## LAB: Playing Docker Module

 This scenario shows:
 - how to install docker
-- how to pull docker container
+- how to pull and list docker images
+- how to run, stop, remove docker containers.

 ### Prerequisite